 UW-Madison Box - Clients and Syncing

-In addition to the web client, Box also offers Box Sync, an application that gives you the ability to access, manage, and edit files directly from your desktop, without the use of a web browser.
-You can download the latest version of this application (Box Sync 4) for free directly from Box: https://sites.box.com/sync4/
+In addition to the web client, Box also offers Box Sync (for Windows and MacOS only), an application that gives you the ability to access, manage, and edit files directly from your desktop, without the use of a web browser.
+You can download the latest version of this application (Box Sync 4) for free directly from Box: https://app.box.com/settings/sync

 For links to downloads and helpful support articles, please see: UW-Madison Box - Mobile Overview